 Baker's special honey is a blend of classic honey varieties.
-Featuring a deep amber color and rich flavor, this honey has a more robust taste than lighter, tableside honey.
+It has a deep amber color and a more robust taste than lighter, tableside honey.

-There's a lot that color can tell you about the flavor of your honey.
-Generally speaking, the lighter the honey color, the more delicate and mild its taste.
-And vice versa, dark-colored honey has a stronger flavor.
+There's a lot that color can tell you about a honey's flavor.
+Generally speaking, the lighter the honey color, the more delicate and mild the taste.
+And vice versa, dark-colored honey has a strong flavor.
 Reference the color diagram below for a quick color comparison!

 The raw honey and waxy cells of honeycomb are both edible.
 Much like honey, honeycomb varies in taste depending on the types of nectar the bees gathered.